malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 This chapter develops a machine learning method for the identification of molecular crystal structures within a molecular dynamics simulation.
+To do this we use a dataset describing three crystal structures of the trimer molecule and the liquid with details described in @sec:methods_ml_dataset.
 Firstly, in @sec:clustering we show the applicability of clustering as a tool for the identification of regions of local structure within a simulation requiring minimal knowledge of the configuration.